Top 10: What to Do in Istanbul

 A city truly steeped in history, it should come as no surprise that Istanbul boasts an impressive selection of museums.
 Along with the aforementioned Topkapi Castle Museum, we highly recommend the Istanbul Archaeology Museums which is made up of 3 museums in one complex.
 The first museum in Turkey and home to over one million works, this massive museum is home to a multitude of Greek, Roman and Byzantine artefacts.

-If you’re visiting the city and want to visit the city’s main museums and landmarks (with 60 included attractions), check out the Istanbul E-pass.
+If you’re visiting the city and want to visit the city’s main museums and landmarks at the best price (with 60 included attractions), check out the Istanbul E-pass.

 10. Cruise the Bosphorus Strait

 From the water, you’ll enjoy unbeatable views of the city, including the Topkapi Palace, Hagia Sophia, and the Bosphorus Bridge.
-Even better, enjoy the cruise at sunset with this Bosphorus Sunset Luxury Yacht Cruise or this Bosphorus Night Cruise – Dinner & Show, which includes dinner and a show to boot!
+Even better, enjoy the cruise at sunset with this Bosphorus Sunset Luxury Yacht Cruise or this Bosphorus Night Cruise – Dinner & Show.
+This second activity includes dinner and various shows, including belly dancing to boot!

 The Bosphorus Strait as seen from the side at sundown with a flock of birds flying in the foreground.